oneapi-src/oneDAL/README.md

 - Use [Intel(R) Extension for Scikit-learn*](https://intel.github.io/scikit-learn-intelex/) to accelerate existing scikit-learn code without changing it
 - Use [daal4py](https://github.com/intel/scikit-learn-intelex/tree/master/daal4py), a standalone package with Python API for oneDAL
-- Use [Scala and Java interfaces](#apache-spark-mllib) that match Apache Spark MlLib API
+- Use [Scala and Java interfaces](#apache-spark-mllib) that match Apache Spark MlLib API Deprecation Notice: Java interfaces in the oneDAL library have been deprecated and may no longer be supported in future releases.

 ## Installation